 #1 What are the Kerala Backwaters?

 Kerela is made up of 900 kilometres of canals rivers, lakes and inlets.
-Amidst this labyrinth of waterways, many towns and cities that act as the starting point and end point to the famous backwater cruises.
+Amidst this labyrinth of waterways, you will find many towns and cities that act as the starting point and end point to the famous backwater cruises.

 #2: Why Alleppey?

 Alleppey (confusingly also known as Alappuzha) is one of these cities.
 It is famous for being the starting point of the houseboat cruises.
 Actually, it’s only the size of a large town, although it is listed as the sixth most populous city in the state of Kerala.
 Don’t be put off by this title though.
 Alleppey is charming once you get to know your way around and is the perfect place to hire a houseboat or some other form of transport (which I’ll tell you about next) to enable you to experience these beautiful waterways.

 #3: Is a houseboat the only choice I have to cruise the Kerala backwaters?